alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 since it is a highly emotional subject.

 Another popular formulation is:
-"does the world really need another testing tool?".
+"does the world really need another testing library?".
 The correct answer is of course:
 I do not know what the world needs, but if I ever need a new testing tool I will surely build it.